The thought of taking an elderly person or a person suffering from dementia doesn’t need to be daunting

 Where should you go?
 Will they enjoy it?
 Will there be sufficient facilities?
 Is the venue accessible?
 These are all very valid concerns and things that should be considered when planning days out for dementia sufferers.
 Often the stress of planning such an outing can be off-putting enough to not attempt it in the first place.
 The importance and benefit of such days out however cannot be over-stated.
 With a little advanced planning and preparation there is no reason why you can’t plan a day out with a loved one that you will both enjoy.

 Choose The Right Venue

 A place’s suitability is of the utmost importance to ensure a successful day out.
 Not only must it be suitably engaging, but it should have all the facilities that will meet the practical needs of your loved one.
-For those in Edinburgh, we’ve made it a little easier with our dementia-friendly map.
 We would recommend doing research and looking for places advertised as “dementia friendly” or simply with sufficient disabled facilities that will ensure that your loved one will not have a negative experience due to accessibility issues.
 The internet has a wealth of information on such places, and we have compiled a short list of some of our favourites for inspiration.